hacktivist123/sheddy-xyz/content/posts/Build-a-slack-bot-with-n8n-webhooks-node-and-github-api.md

 template: post
 title: Build a Slack Bot with n8n Webhooks node and Github API
 slug: slack-bot-with-n8n-webhooks
-draft: true
+draft: false
-date: 2020-06-16T14:52:21.155Z
+date: '2020-06-20T14:52:21.155Z'
-description: >-
-  n8n is a free and open fair-code licensed node-based workflow automation tool, the main aim of n8n is to allow people automate processes with little or no-code,

-  With n8n you can build a lot of interesting workflows and automate a lot of processes from event registrations, to sharing updates when an event happens etc. Just by checking the integrations page of n8n, you would see a growing number of third party APIs available for you to use.
 category: Automation
 tags:
   - API
   - Workflow
   - Automation
   - Javascript
+description: 'When React 16.8 was released officially in early February 2019, it shipped with an additional API that lets you use state and other features in React without writing a class.
+This additional API is called Hooks and they’re becoming popular in the React ecosystem, from open sourced projects to being used in production applications.'
 ---
 ## Introduction

-We humans enjoy automating processes a lot and we try to do it as much we possibly can, basically because it saves a lot of time and it’s actually pretty cool 😄.
+We humans enjoy automating processes a lot and we try to do it as much we possibly can, basically because it saves a lot of time and it’s actually pretty cool.

 I enjoy automating stuff too and I recently discovered a really interesting workflow automation tool called [n8n](https://n8n.io/) (pronounced nodemation).